neoforge-dev/mcp-browser/memory-bank/active-context.md

 8. **Developer Experience**: Considering approaches to enhance developer experience, including API documentation, CLI tools, and example scripts.

-9. **Decided to use f-strings to inject parameters directly into JavaScript functions to avoid complications with parameter passing in Playwright's evaluate method**: Decided to use f-strings to inject parameters directly into JavaScript functions to avoid complications with parameter passing in Playwright's evaluate method
+9. **Decided to use f-strings to inject parameters directly into JavaScript functions to avoid complications with parameter passing in Playwright's evaluate method**: Decided to use f-strings to inject parameters directly into JavaScript functions to avoid complications with parameter passing in Playwright's evaluate method.

-10. **Using a minimalistic approach for API endpoint validation and error handling**: Using a minimalistic approach for API endpoint validation and error handling
+10. **Using a minimalistic approach for API endpoint validation and error handling**: Using a minimalistic approach for API endpoint validation and error handling.

-11. **Focusing on core browser analysis functionality before implementing MCP protocol extensions**: Focusing on core browser analysis functionality before implementing MCP protocol extensions
+11. **Browser Context Management**: Implementing browser context management so pages can be properly accessed and handled without synchronization issues.

 ## Current Blockers